 Prior to working at CHRT, Nancy completed a doctoral program in the Department of Health Management and Policy, University of Michigan School of Public Health.
 She was also a research health science specialist in the Center for Excellence, Department of Veterans Affairs Medical Center in Ann Arbor, and a lecturer both at the University of Michigan in the School of Public Health and at Eastern Michigan University in the School of Health Sciences.
 In addition, she previously worked as a policy analyst at the Department of Health and Human Services in Washington, D.C.

-Ana Dora is an Executive Assistant at CHRT.
+Ana Dora is an Senior Executive Assistant at CHRT.
 She provides executive support to CHRT’s Director, Marianne Udow-Phillips as well as management of one Project Assistant.

 Prior to joining CHRT, Ana was an Executive Assistant at the Ross School of Business where she provided executive support to two Associate Deans and subsequently to the Chief Development Officer in the Office of Development and Alumni Relations.
 She holds a bachelor’s degree in Journalism from the Universidade Metodista de Sao Paulo, Brazil.